Black Bird (manga): Manga

 The manga is licensed in North America by Viz Media under the Shojo Beat imprint.
 The first print volume was released on August 4, 2009, and the last print volume was released on March 4, 2014.
 Viz also released the series in a collectible box set with an exclusive art book on October 21, 2014.
 Additionally, Black Bird is licensed in Taiwan by Tong Li Publishing, in France by Pika Édition, in Germany by Egmont Manga & Anime, and in Italy by Edizioni Star Comics.

 In March 2019, Sakurakoji announced that she would publish a new one-shot chapter of Black Bird in Betsucomi's May issue (released on April 12).

-List of volumes
+Volumes

 Drama CD

 Black Bird was adapted into a drama CD produced by Nippon Columbia and released in Japan on January 21, 2009.
 Artists on the drama CD include Kōki Miyata, Kishō Taniyama, Akira Ishida, Hiroyuki Yoshino, Takahiro Sakurai, Yuko Kagata, Takehito Koyasu, Kyoko Hikami and Mikako Takahashi.